yext/answers-search-ui/README.md

   title: 'Number of Outdoor Pools',
   // The label to show next to the min value, optional
   minLabel: 'At Least',
+  // The placeholder text for the min value, optional
+  minPlaceholderText: 'Min',
   // The label to show next to the max value, optional
   maxLabel: 'Not More Than',
+  // The placeholder text for the max value, optional
+  maxPlaceholderText: 'Max',
   // The initial min value to show, defaults to 0
   initialMin: 1,
   // The initial max value to show, defaults to 10